top of page

 The Scale-Up Bridge Methodology (SUBM) is designed to help organizations move from pilot-scale innovation to full industrial deployment.

-By conducting technology readiness assessments, engaging early customers, and securing structured investment strategies, this model reduces the risks associated with scaling up.
+By conducting technology readiness assessments, engaging early adopters in the market, and securing structured investment strategies, this model reduces the risks associated with scaling up.

 DAM

-By ensuring that technologies are not only technically viable but also positioned for rapid adoption, this model strengthens market penetration strategies.
+By ensuring that technologies are not only technically viable but also positioned for rapid market uptake, this model strengthens market penetration strategies.

 BMRI

-The Business Model Readiness Indicator (BMRI) evaluates whether an innovation’s business model is fully developed for commercialization.
+The Business Model Readiness Indicator (BMRI) evaluates whether an innovation’s business model is fully developed for commercialization and sustainable over time.
 This model assesses key components such as value proposition, cost structure, revenue models, and stakeholder engagement.

-By continuously refining business strategies based on market feedback and ensuring alignment with sustainability principles, this model ensures that commercialization efforts are both financially viable and scalable over time
+By continuously refining the business model based on market feedback and ensuring alignment with sustainability principles, this model ensures that commercialization efforts are both financially viable and scalable over time.

 Methodology

 By integrating research with structured innovation strategies, Ophiolite ensures that technological breakthroughs do not remain theoretical concepts but evolve into scalable, commercially successful solutions.
-Through a balanced allocation of resources, companies can avoid the pitfalls of excessive research investment without a clear commercialization strategy.
+Through a balanced allocation of resources between research and innovation activities, companies can avoid the pitfalls of excessive research investment without a clear commercialization strategy.

 The exploitation framework provides a structured approach to overcoming the scale-up gap, ensuring that promising technologies transition seamlessly from research to industry adoption.

 Innovation success depends on more than just scientific discoveries; it requires a structured, strategic, and market-driven approach.
-The ability to scale up, secure early market adoption, and develop sustainable business models determines whether an innovation will succeed in the long term.
+The ability to de-risk the scale up phase, to secure rapid market adoption, and to develop sustainable business models that adds value to all relevant stakeholders, determines whether an innovation will succeed in the long term or not.

 Ophiolite’s methodology ensures that investments in research are effectively translated into innovations that create tangible market impact, ultimately contributing to sustainable growth and industrial transformation.